 The 400th anniversary of the event, however, inspired the first official Columbus Day holiday in the United States.
 In 1892, President Benjamin Harrison issued a proclamation urging Americans to mark the day.
 The public responded enthusiastically, organizing school programs, plays, and community festivities across the country.
 Columbus and the Discovery of America, Imre Kiralfy's "grand dramatic, operatic, and ballet spectacle," is among the more elaborate tributes created for this commemoration.
 The World's Columbian Exposition, by far the most ambitious event planned for the celebration, opened in Chicago the summer of 1893.
 Today in History: October 12

-Technorati tags: and or and or and President Bush the Economy and Terrorism VIDEO and Columbus Day October 8th and 'Radio wave cooling' offers new twist on laser cooling
+Technorati tags: Public Domain Clip Art and clip art or public domain and Columbus Day or Discovery Day and President Bush the Economy and Terrorism VIDEO and Columbus Day October 8th and 'Radio wave cooling' offers new twist on laser cooling

 1 comment: